Australian Shepherd Golden Retriever Mix

 Golden retriever crossbreed with australian shepherd

-You can buy the Golden Retriever with Australian Shepherd race pup for as low as $450, but if you want to make sure that your dog is free from all types of diseases and illnesses, the best approach would be to hire a breeder for $1000 at most.
+You can buy the Golden Retriever with Australian Shepherd race pup for as low as $450, but if you want to ensure your dog is free from all types of diseases and illnesses, the best approach would be to hire a breeder for $1000 at most.

 This dog is naturally healthy, and thus free from genetic-based illnesses.
 However, there are also reports of this kind of breed getting cancer, hyperthyroid, allergies, and many more.
 The best way to avoid these scenarios is by getting a breeder.